19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Birdfolk.md

 # Subcultures Lore

-*There are a few subcultures of Birdfolk, or Avinea, they are a diverse [Ancestry](Ancestry.md) of animal folk and have many lineages across Mithrinia, but are quite a rare sight.*
+*There are a few subcultures of Birdfolk, they are a diverse [Ancestry](Ancestry.md) of animal folk and have many lineages across Mithrinia from mountains to moors, but are quite a rare sight in the Empire.*

 ## Aiglin